 Myanmar Coup: What Next?

-In a shocking, but not entirely unflagged, political gambit, Myanmar’s military staged a coup last Monday (Feb 1), declaring a year-long State of Emergency citing widespread election fraud.
+In a shocking, but not entirely unflagged, political gambit, Myanmar’s military staged a coup on Feb 1, declaring a year-long State of Emergency citing widespread election fraud.
 This thinly veiled power grab by the military elites to deny election outcome inevitably drives up political risks and subjects investors to significantly elevated uncertainty.

 International condemnation has been swift and expected.
 But whether this translates into tangible action that reveres the course of events remains highly unclear, if not suspect.
 For one, the cover of Constitutional legitimacy to prepare for re-elections buys time.